bavc/qctools/docs/playback_filters.md

 This filter enables the hue and saturation levels to be adjusted.
 Hue adjustments may be expressed in degrees where 0 is no change and 180 would invert the color.
 For saturation a value of 1 needs the saturation unchanged, 0 removes all color, and the saturation may be increased up to a maximum of 10\.
 The chroma values (Cb and Cr) may also be shifted by increasing or decreasing their values (similar to Red Shift/Blue Shift on a time-base corrector).

 ![Chroma Adjust](media/playbackfilter_chroma_adjust.jpg)

+## Chroma Delay {#chroma-delay}

+This filter allows the Cb and Cr planes to be offset left or right to check if the color data is properly timed to the luminence data.
+The 'chroma shift' value can be used to shift the Cb and Cr color planes up to 128 pixel columns to the left or right.
+When 'interleave' is enabled the Y and Cb planes are both presented in grayscale interleaved by line, so the alignment of the planes may be seen in an alternate way.
+Unchecking 'interleave' will presented the planes rendered properly with the shifted chroma.

 ## Color Matrix {#color-matrix}